 THTR 3230 Advanced Lighting Design.
-An
+An advanced study of the technology and aesthetics of designing light for the stage.
+Students will engage in design research, study theoretical concepts, the collaborative

-advanced study of the technology and aesthetics of designing light for the stage.
-Students will engage in design research, study theoretical concepts, the collaborative process, and professional procedures and systems.
-Advanced methods of documentation and organization will also be explored.
-In addition, THTR 3400 Directing I. The course explores the director's role in a theatrical production.
-Students will be introduced to the fundamentals of the directing process including play analysis, conceptualization, stage blocking, composition, picturization, communication, and design and will apply these skills through scene performances4 s.h.
-Prerequisite: THTR 1110, THTR 2220, THTR 2230
+THTR 3400 Directing I. The course explores the director's role in a theatrical production.
+Students will be introduced to the fundamentals of the directing process including play analysis, conceptualization, stage blocking, composition, picturization, communication, and design and will apply these skills through scene performances.......
+4 s.h.
+Prerequisite: THTR 1110, THTR 2220, THTR 2230 section.....credit to be arranged